 Then there's another layer––being a stranger in a strange land—a white girl growing up from age three in the Navajo Nation.
 That taught me to observe before I engage when I find myself in a new situation.
 I am definitely a mixed bag.

-People who grow up in a culture that’s different from the home culture are sometimes known as Adult Third Culture Kids (ATCKs).
+People who grow up in a culture that's different from the home culture are sometimes known as Adult Third Culture Kids (ATCKs).
 Restlessness is one of our qualities.
 So by the time I was 57, I had moved house 64 times, lived on three continents, in four countries, and 17 cities or communities.
-A few of the more interesting places I’ve settled into temporarily (always temporarily) are Copenhagen, Denmark; Kaitaia, New Zealand; Teec Nos Pos, Arizona; Kalamazoo, Michigan; and Cuba, New Mexico and Albuquerque, New Mexico; and most recently, Elk Horn, Iowa.
+A few of the more interesting places I've settled into temporarily (always temporarily) are Copenhagen, Denmark; Kaitaia, New Zealand; Teec Nos Pos, Arizona; Kalamazoo, Michigan; Gallup, Cuba, and Albuquerque, New Mexico; and most recently, Elk Horn, Iowa.
 I indulged my restlessness once again when I took my book To Drink from the Silver Cup on the road in a van I christened "Anna's Bookmobile."
 And I'm currently outfitting a Toyota RAV4 as my tiny home with plans to explore–particularly out-of-the-way places in my home state of New Mexico.